Mülheim-Kärlich Nuclear Power Plant: History

 The plant was built from 1975 to 1986 and potential problems were apparent before construction was completed.
 There were complaints from municipalities and delays from various suppliers.
-It was revealed that the construction site lay in an earthquake prone basin, the Neuwieder Becken.
+It was revealed that the construction site lay in an earthquake-prone basin, the Neuwieder Becken.
 Due to earthquake concerns, the location was moved 70 meters from where it had been originally planned.

-After just three years of operation it had to be taken out of operation indefinitely, with restart pending a judicial decision.
+After just three years of operation it had to be taken out of operation indefinitely, with resumption of operations contingent on a judicial decision.
 New requirements for a building permit were drafted and the licensing process essentially had to start over completely in order for the plant to come back online.
 The government of Rhineland Palatinate granted the plant a building permit, but it was rescinded by the higher administrative court in Koblenz in 1991 and 1995.
 The decision was confirmed by the federal administrative court in Berlin in 1998 in the final legal battle.

 The plant began the decommissioning process in 2001 and management was transferred from RWE.
 The removal of the fuel happened one year later.
 The removal of the plant and the cooling tower itself were postponed multiple times; both were still standing in 2018.
-Demolition of the cooling tower happened on August 9, 2019 at 15.38 local time.
+Demolition of the cooling tower happened on August 9, 2019, at 15.38 local time.